chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 When you are logged in through the >_ button on the touchbar, BetterTouchTool automatically switches to the Triggers for the Terminal application on your Touch bar.
 There are two options on the top level.
 Analysis and Node Control.
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/14.png)

-Clicking on Analysis on the Touch bar gives all kind of information.
-First you should run
+Clicking on Analysis on the Touch bar gives all kind of options.
+But first you should run

 `docker ps`